 Friesian Horses are amazing equines that are loved all over the world.
 All the horse lovers are spellbound by their fierceness and beauty.

 The first mentions of the breed go as far as Roman times.
 The equine was developed in the Netherlands.
 It’s one of the oldest breeds in Europe.
 The animals were primarily used as working horses but nowadays the range of uses is versatile.
-Friesian Horses are commonly engaged in dressage, harness, driving, races, and parades.
+Friesian Horses are commonly engaged in dressage, English pleasure, harness, driving, trail riding, and parades.

 Image Source: shutterstock.com, pixabay.com, friesianhorses4u.blogspot.com.